pyro17/ServUO/README.md

 Run `make debug` for development, attaching a debugger and/or extended output.

-Run `make' or 'make release` for production environment.
+Run `make` or `make release` for production environment.
 Writing release is optinal by default

 ### Linux Dependencies